theheuman/scrim-bot/README.md

 DISCORD_CLIENT_ID is the application ID from the discord application portal general information page DISCORD_GUILD_ID is the server ID of the server the bot is running in

+You can create a template config file by running
+`
+npm run create-config
+`

 The bot currently makes use of hot reloads for saving while running the application.
 Please run with
 ```sh